Blog Post

 The publication of the report “Craig Rhos-y-Felin: a Welsh bluestone megalith quarry for Stonehenge” in the December 2016 edition of Antiquity Magazine unveiled intriguing findings about the origins of the bluestones used in Stonehenge.
 This study, which identified a 4m long monolith at Craig Rhos-y-Felin as microscopically identical to the bluestones at Stonehenge, has sparked significant debate and speculation within the archaeological community and beyond.

 Despite the excitement generated by these findings, the report’s focus on two radiocarbon dates that align with the authors’ hypothesis on Stonehenge’s construction date has raised questions about the completeness of the narrative presented to the public.
-The discrepancy between these dates and the hoped-for evidence led to the speculative suggestion that Stonehenge was initially constructed in Wales and relocated to Salisbury Plain centuries later.
-This narrative, while intriguing, illustrates the complexities and challenges of interpreting archaeological data and the temptation to fit new evidence into pre-existing hypotheses.
+The discrepancy between these dates and the hoped-for evidence led to the speculative suggestion that Stonehenge was originally constructed in Wales and later relocated to Salisbury Plain.
+This narrative, while intriguing, illustrates the complexities and challenges of interpreting archaeological data, as well as the temptation to fit new evidence into pre-existing hypotheses.

 However, a more detailed analysis of the report reveals a wealth of Mesolithic carbon dates obtained from human-made hearths, suggesting a much earlier period of human activity at the site than the two Neolithic dates highlighted.
 These Mesolithic dates, which significantly predate the construction of Stonehenge as currently understood, were largely overlooked in the public dissemination of the research findings.